angarsky/diveintopython/learn/functions/global_variables.md

 In the above code, `local_var` is a **local variable** declared and initialized within the `func()` function.
 The scope of this variable is limited to the function only.
 When the function is called, the value of `local_var` is printed.
 However, when we try to access this variable outside the function, we get a `NameError` as the variable is not defined in that scope.

-## The role of non-local variables in python
+## The role of non-local variables in Python

 Global variables are variables that can be accessed and modified from anywhere in the program, whereas local variables are only accessible within a specific function or block of code.
 The scope of a variable refers to the area in which it can be accessed.